MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

 ## Send notifications to Telegram

 Materialize is wire-compatible with PostgreSQL, so you can use any PostgreSQL client to connect to Materialize.
-In this example, we'll use the [Node.js](/integrations/node-js) and create a simple script that sends a message to a Telegram user when a user abandons a cart in real time.
+In this example, we'll use [Node.js](/integrations/node-js) and the `node-postgres` library to create a script that pushes a message to Telegram when a user is inactive for 3 minutes and has incomplete purchases.

 ### Create a Telegram bot